Nazek-Altayeb/kush_magazine/README.md

 ## Design

+- The UX is easy to understand and use
+- The content of each page is centered in the middle.

 ## Colors
 spicy-mustard is the background color for all cards, that includes ( register/login, article, comment) card and the header/footer background as well , the shadow is grey.
 And the rest of the page remais white.